cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

  - **Variable**: a box (in the computer's memory) which stores a value
  - **Literal**: value written exactly as it is meant to be interpreted
- - **Operator**: symbol with speical semantics to "operate" on variables and literals
+ - **Operator**: symbol with special semantics to "operate" on variables and literals
  - **Expression**: combination of variables, literals, and operators which evaluates to a new value